ncotribune/composer/doc/articles/vendor-binaries.md

 are welcome to maintain custom `.bat` files.
 In this case, the package should **not** list the `.bat` file as a binary as it is not needed.

-## Can vendor binaries be installed somewhere other than vendor/bin?
+## Can vendor binaries be installed somewhere other than main-folder/bin?

-Yes, there are two ways an alternate vendor binary location can be specified:
+Yes, there are two ways an alternate main-folder binary location can be specified:

- 1. Setting the `bin-dir` configuration setting in `composer.json`
+ 1. Configuring `composer.json` in the `bin-dir'
- 1. Setting the environment variable `COMPOSER_BIN_DIR`
+ 1. Setting the variable `COMPOSER_BIN_DIR`

 An example of the former looks like this: